 A great way to experience nature while visiting Buffalo is to plan a trip to the Buffalo and Erie County Botanical Gardens.
-This South Park destination was designed by the famous Frederick Law Olmstead and a place for community gathering, education, and research.
+This South Park destination was designed by the famous Frederick Law Olmsted and a place for community gathering, education, and research.
 You’ll love the domed glass ceilings of the conservatory and the educational programs offered throughout the year.
 The botanical gardens are open from 10am to 4:30pm daily and consist of 10 interconnected indoor greenhouses accessible by self-guided tour.

 Relax at the Buffalo Japanese Garden (Nearby Hotels)

 It is easy to get caught up in the tours and sightseeing of Buffalo, but take a moment to slow down and relax at the Buffalo Japanese Garden.
 This Mirror Lake garden was completed in 1974 and celebrates the sister-city relationship between Buffalo and the Japanese city of Kanazawa.
 It is located behind the Buffalo History Museum and features lush gardens and serene scenes.
-Take a walk along the Jesse Kregal Scajaquada Creekside Trail to enjoy some peace and quiet.
+Take a walk along the Jesse Kregal Pathway to enjoy some peace and quiet.
 Cherry blossom festivals have also been held here in the spring.

 Spend Time in Other Local Parks (Nearby Hotels)

 However, these aren’t the only natural areas worth visiting when you’re in Buffalo, as there are lots of great parks to relax in and get some exercise.
 For example, the Erie Basin Marina is a riverfront park and marina in the downtown waterfront area.
-Meanwhile, Delaware Park is another Frederick Law Olmstead creation that is filled with gardens, forests, picnic lawns, and playgrounds.
+Meanwhile, Delaware Park is another Frederick Law Olmsted creation that is filled with gardens, forests, picnic lawns, and playgrounds.
 There’s a grand stage in this park where a professional theater company performs Shakespearean plays.
 Another natural area worth checking out is the Tifft Nature Preserve, which has walking trails and boardwalks that are perfect for bird-watching.

 Tour Buffalo City Hall (Nearby Hotels)